-The Vitamix Explorian E-series is a perfect choice for those who are new to blending or want an affordable option.
+The Vitamix Explorian E-series is a top choice for those who are new to blending or want an affordable option for nut butter.

 The blades and the container can be removed and washed in the dishwasher, making it easy to clean up after use.

-It doesn’t have as much power as other options on this list but still has enough power to blend things like nut butter.
+It doesn’t have as much power as other blenders on this list but still has enough power for things like making nut butter.

 The blades self-adjust to optimize performance and blend better.